devonorourke/brucella/annotation_pipeline.md

 - synonymous_variant
 - upstream_gene_variant

-Two possible things to filter here:
-First, we might want to just keep annotations which include `missense_variant` SNPs (be careful, as this doesn't specify *where* the SNP occurs - you'll need to filter that out with an additional command).
+Some filtering options to consider...
+First, we might want to just keep annotations which include `missense_variant` SNPs.
+Be careful though, as this doesn't specify *where* the SNP occurs - you'll need to filter that out with an additional command.
+It's complicated by the fact that multiple variant types can be applied to a single SNP call; for example, an `upstream_gene_variant` can also be a `missense_variant`.
+So while you're getting a missense mutation, it might be in an area of the genome that isn't of particular interest to you.
 ```
-java -jar ~/bin/SnpSift.jar filter "ANN[*].EFFECT has 'missense_variant'" australia-qualfilt.ann.vcf > {filename}.ann.vcf
+java -jar ~/bin/SnpSift.jar filter "ANN[*].EFFECT has 'missense_variant'" \
+australia-qualfilt.ann.vcf > australia-missenseOnly.ann.vcf
 ```

-Second, we might want to just filter **out** one specific variant type, say `synonymous_variant`, but *nothing else*:
+**this yields 77 remaining SNP entries**

+You may also want to create a separate .vcf file containing other EFFECT types.
+For example it likely would be useful to consider `frameshift_variant`, `stop_gained`, and others.
+These aren't noted here at the moment but take note that SnpEff has a [program to join multiple .vcf files](http://snpeff.sourceforge.net/SnpSift.html#Join).
+You could also string together a single search function, but because it's not clear which of these EFFECTS you necessarily want to investigate it's nice to have them all separate at first.

+There's another helpful command that can eliminate a lot of the annotation stuff if all you want is the **EFFECT** info once you've filtered out much of everything else.
+Makes for an easy import into another program like Excel, R, or Python.
 ```
-java -jar ~/bin/SnpSift.jar filter "( ANN[*].EFFECT != 'synonymous_variant' )" australia-qualfilt.ann.vcf > {filename}.ann.vcf
+java -jar ~/bin/SnpSift.jar extractFields australia-missenseOnly.ann.vcf CHROM POS REF ALT "ANN[*].EFFECT" > australia-missenseOnly.reduced.vcf
 ```

 ## Annotation using Prokka